eniodev/based/README.md

 This stack is made of 3 main technologies:

-+ [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): also know as the super hot HyperText Markup Language
++ [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): also known as the super hot HyperText Markup Language
-+ [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): the most used technology for styling web apps
++ [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS): the most used technology for styling web pages
 + [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): for many, the best programming language in the world

 I know, right?
 Completely *based*!